LandenTy/Cheeze/Liscence Agreement.md

   Subsection A:

-    I recognize ANYTHING and EVERYTHING I use this tool for can, and will be held against me.
+    I recognize ANYTHING and EVERYTHING I use this tool for can, be held against me.
     This tool was made completely for educational purposed ONLY, and therfor I recognize the creator (Landen Barker) is NOT and WILL NOT be held responsible for ANY of my uses with this tool.